Michal-Atlas/DawnStorm/System/index.md

 ##### Maneuvers

-**Precise** - Roll 5D6 take top 3.
+**A - Precise** - Roll 5D6 take top 3

 **Accurate** - Roll 4D6 take top 3

-**Mighty** - Causes target to use up 3 resources instead of one **Powerful** - Causes target to use up 2 resources instead of one **Feint** - You give an ally a free Maneuver or Kick the creature back attempting to make him stumbled **Defence/Parry**
+**A - Mighty** - Causes target to use up 3 resources instead of one

+**Powerful** - Causes target to use up 2 resources instead of one

+**Weak** - Causes target to use up 1 less resource

+**Feint** - You give an ally a free Maneuver or Kick the creature back attempting to make him stumbled

-**Area**
+**Defence/Parry** -

+\* A - shows indicates that said skill is *Advanced* which may be referenced by other rules.

 #### Advantage Subversion

 #### Keywords

+**Area** - This shows that an action performed affects a certain area such as an explosion or cannonball.
+Normally this is specified as a simple length that specifies the diameter of a sphere or length of a line based on context.
+By default a sphere centered on you.

+**Range** - Range may specify an I before the distance to indicate an incorporeal effect that passes unhindered through solid objects.

 **Regeneration** - The creature regains X Body resources at the start of its turn.

-**Armor** - Expending the Body resource is always reduced by said amount.
-May specify a source that nullifies this armor.

-**Mindlock** - Expending the Soul resource is always reduced by said amount.
+**Armor/Mindlock/Beloved** - Expending the Body/Soul/Influence resource is always reduced by said amount.
 May specify a source that nullifies this protection.

-**Beloved** - Expending the Influence resource is always reduced by said amount.
-May specify a source that nullifies this status.

-**Fly** - Describe Fly Speed
+**Fly** - Describes Fly Speed

 **Sense** - Always knows about all movement within a certain radius.
 It can feel generally what kind of creature it is.